Drumcree conflict: Murder of the Quinn brothers

-On Wednesday 15 July, the police began a search operation in the fields at Drumcree.
-A number of loyalist weapons were found, including a homemade machine gun, spent and live ammunition, explosive devices, and two crossbows with more than a dozen homemade explosive arrows.
+The leadership of the Church of Ireland condemned the "vile murders" and demanded the Portadown Orangemen "end their occupation of Church property at Drumcree forthwith".
+On Wednesday 15 July, a police search operation at Drumcree found loyalist weapons including a homemade machine gun, spent and live ammunition, explosive devices, and two crossbows with more than a dozen homemade explosive arrows.